- Is Utah a No-Fault State? The Short Answer

 - Minimizing long-term damages like lost earning capacity

 Working with a skilled Utah car accident attorney ensures your claim is properly documented, fault is fairly assigned, and you aren’t pressured into accepting less than you deserve.
+Also read: What Not to Say to Insurance After a Utah Car Crash.

 Get Legal Help After a Utah Car Accident

 If you’ve been hurt in a crash, don’t let Utah’s complicated no-fault and comparative fault rules keep you from getting the compensation you need.
+At London Harker Injury Law, we help Utah accident victims use their PIP benefits, step outside no-fault when their injuries qualify, and push back against insurance tactics.
+Call 77CARCRASH for a free consultation and learn how we can protect your rights.